 Understanding The Hidden Costs Of Leaking Taps

 Leaking taps may seem minor, but they can lead to significant hidden costs that impact your finances and the integrity of your plumbing system.
-This section will explore three key aspects of tap leaks: water wastage and rising utility bills, potential damage to the plumbing system, and the consequences of ignoring tap leaks.
+This section will explore three critical aspects of tap leaks: water wastage and rising utility bills, potential damage to the plumbing system, and the consequences of ignoring tap leaks.

 Water Wastage and Rising Utility Bills